 15. Okash loan app

-With Okash, you can get a loan of Ksh 2500 to Ksh 50,000.
-Unfortunately, Okas has a short repayment period of just 14 days.
-The interest is also 5% for those 14 days, which is pretty high.
+Using Okash, borrowers can apply for loans ranging from Ksh 2500 to Ksh 50,000.
+However, Okash has a short repayment period of just 14 days; the interest charged during that period is 5%, which is quite high.